marcinjahn/calculator-js/README.md

 to how we don't include `node_modules` there.
 You can create the `dist` directory by following the [How to use it](#how-to-use-it) section.

+The steps I did in this repository are a rather standard set of steps for setting up a JS project without any framework.
+It's actually quite a bit of boilerplate work.
+Since we create new projects rather rarely and the tools (like prettier, eslint, husky, webpack) evolve, it usually takes more time than you'd like every time.
+Setting up this repo, even though it looks rather simple, took me more than 2 hours (I don't expect you to pay more than we agreed though, which is for 2 hours).

 If questions come up, you know where to find me.
+Happy to help for any other projects that might come up!